 Land Manager: Access Fund and Southeastern Climbers Coalition

-Access Fund and Southeastern Climbers Coalition (SCC) are pleased to announce the purchase of two bouldering and climbing access properties just north of Chattanooga, Tennessee.
-This acquisition secures a new climbing area, known as Hell’s Kitchen, and creates a critical public access point to the climbing at Dogwood Boulders.
+In 2018, Access Fund and Southeastern Climbers Coalition (SCC) purchased two bouldering and climbing access properties just north of Chattanooga, Tennessee.
+The acquisition secured a new climbing area, known as Hell’s Kitchen, and created a critical public access point to the climbing at Dogwood Boulders.

 Hell’s Kitchen, located just outside the small community of Graysville, is a 10-acre property adjacent to Cumberland Trail State Park.
 SCC and Access Fund completed construction of a 2 mile approach trail to the boulders in 2018, creating access to this amazing and remote boulderfield.